fteem/rubylogs/_posts/2015-07-14-migrate-rspec-to-minitest.md

 ## Minitest::Spec::DSL

 After getting all my tests green, I took a look at Minitest's Spec DSL.
 Mintest::Spec is a functionally complete spec engine.
-It works with minitest/unit and turns test assertions into spec expectations.
+It turns the test assertions into spec expectations.
 This basically allows the developers to use Minitest just as RSpec.
 The syntax is pretty much the same, so migrating RSpec suite to Minitest is much much easier with Minitest::Spec in the mix.